matatk/element-highlighter/README.md

 This simple browser extension highlights all elements on the page that match a selector (using a CSS outline of your choice), and creates a landmark region for each match (so that people who can't see the screen and are using assistive technologies can find the matches, and so that people using the keyboard and [Landmarks extension](https://matatk.agrip.org.uk/landmarks/) to navigate can easily move between them).

-If an element that matches the selector already _is_ a landmark region, it's wrapped with a new one (which is removed when the selector is changed).
+This will run on all pages automatically (on Chrome you will need to refresh any pages that are open when you first load the extension, though).

-Please note that this will run on all pages automatically, but does not presently update the highlights as the DOM changes.
-You can use the re-run button or keyboard shortcut to update the highlights at any time.
+Please note that, whilst a query exists in the "selector" input box, the page will be re-queried on any DOM change (including attribute value changes).
+This can really affect performance.
+Emptying the selector input box (and pressing Enter) will stop the scanning from happening.

 Running the extension
 ---------------------